Play the Sputnik Audio Clip and Hear the Doppler Shift!

 0.3 second on-time of the "beeps" and the similar "off" time of the space between the them.

-But, as suspected and later confirmed, the "on" and "off" times varied in subtle ways to convey information
+But, as suspected and later confirmed, the "on" and "off" times varied in subtle ways, when comparing many successive passes,

 about conditions on the spacecraft, such as temperature.

-This is called "telemetry" and is the reason why the FBI took our tapes to analyze!
+This is called "telemetry" and is the reason why the FBI took our tapes for analysis!

 some of these